ImageMagick/Usage-Markdown/layers/index.md

 The [Virtual Canvas Offset (page)](../basics/#page) can be set in many ways.
 More specifically you can "`-set`" set this per-image [Attribute](../basics/#attribute), and even calculate a different location for each and every image.

-For example here I read in a big set of images (small icon images all the same size) and arrange them in a circle.
+For example, here I read in a big set of images (small icon images all the same size) and arrange them in a circle.

 ~~~
 convert {balloon,castle,eye,eyeguy,ghost,hand_point,medical}.gif \